 EASI has completed a half dozen new eco-asset valuation projects over the past few months.
-The lessons regarding hidden land values have remained consistent — rural land in the U.S. is often undervalued because owners have not assessed the market potential of embedded land, water and biodiversity ecological assets.
+The lessons regarding hidden land values have remained consistent — rural land in the U.S. is often undervalued and underutilized because owners have not assessed the market potential of embedded land, water and biodiversity ecological assets.
 In most cases this is because neither real estate agents or land appraisers understand how to assign value to ecological assets.

 Earlier projects (below) — evaluating mitigation banking opportunities, developing conservation easements, assisting with mitigation permit compliance, appraising property eco-asset values, restoring local ecosystems — have saved or earned millions of dollars for landowners from the late 1990s to the present..